 High demand in the weeks leading up to the Chinese holiday often pushes freight rates up, as businesses try to ship goods out before the break.
 This can lead to a spike in transportation costs due to ‘peak season surcharges’ during this period.

-• High congestion and shipping delays
+• Potential congestion and shipping delays

 • Decreased workforce and slower operations